BenGitsCode/today-i-learned/CONTRIBUTE.md

 #### Before Submitting An Enhancement Suggestion

 * **Determine which section or directory the enhancement should be suggested for.**
-* **Perform a [cursory search](https://github.com/issues?q=+is%3Aissue+user%3Aatom)** to see if the enhancement has already been suggested.
+* **Perform a [cursory search](https://github.com/BenGitsCode/today-i-learned/issues)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which repository](#TIL-and-packages) your enhancement suggestion is related to, create an issue on that repository and provide the following information:
+After you've determined which directory or section your enhancement suggestion is related to, create an issue [here](https://github.com/BenGitsCode/today-i-learned/issues/new) and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.